Can we do weddings at your venue?

 Many hiking trails along the Hana highway are not maintained or well marked, as well as dangerous during the frequent rain showers that occur in East Maui.
 Our garden and paths are maintained so that those of varying outdoor experience can enjoy all the garden has to offer, rain or shine.
 Many of the parking areas along the Hana Highway are known as areas where vehicle break-ins occur, and we are proud to offer our guests a safe environment to explore in, without the worry of a possible theft while on vacation.

-We offer scenic pavilions perfect for picnics and relaxation.
+We offer scenic pavilions perfect for picnics and relaxation as well as an educational visitor’s center with maintained restrooms.
 The entry fee into the garden helps us maintain our roads, trails, and add additional features to the garden.
-Early summer 2015 we will be opening our new Visitors Center and restroom facilities.